 The most illustrious connection, athough hardly a direct one, between the Blacketts and literature stems from Edward Blackett, who married Agnes Lilburne around 1602.
 Agnes was the great-aunt of John Lilburne, who married Isabel Quiney, the great-niece of William Shakespeare.
 (Agnes Lilburne was also the 4xgreat-aunt of US President Thomas Jefferson, as shown in Links to Presidents of the USA.)
 There are, however, a number of other literary connections, where the connection is somewhat more direct.

-John’s elder son by his second marriage, Henry (1826-1871), was only six years old when his father died in 1832, but eventually followed his father into the business, which expanded steadily from the 1850s onwards.
-At least four of Henry’s sons became publishers.
-Spencer Collinson Blackett (1858-1920), Henry’s 4th son, became a successful publisher in his own right, publishing works by, amongst others, Sir Arthur Conan Doyle and H. Rider Haggard.
-Hurst and Blackett continued publishing throughout the 19th and most of the 20th century, and early in the 1930s acquired the British rights to Adolf Hitler’s “Mein Kampf” for just £350.
+The business expanded rapidly and Hurst and Blackett continued publishing throughout the 19th and most of the 20th century.
+Early in the 1930s they acquired the British rights to Adolf Hitler’s “Mein Kampf” for just £350.
 They also published three volumes of Georges Simenon’s Inspector Maigret, each containing two stories.
 The firm was later subsumed into Hutchinson, which itself is now a subsidiary of Random House, a division of the media company Bertelsmann.
-In 1950 Spencer Collingwood’s granddaughter, Elizabeth Eily Dennison, married Francis Hugh Blackett, who became Sir Francis Hugh Blackett, 11th Bt. in 1994.
-Elizabeth had died in 1982, however, and never enjoyed the title of Lady Blackett.

 Hurst and Blackett are said to hold the record for the shortest ever exchange of correspondence between a writer and his publisher.
 In 1862 Victor Hugo, then on holiday, was anxious to know how the British sales of “Les Miserables” were progressing, and sent a telegraph consisting only of a “?”
 The reply from Hurst and Blackett read simply “!”.

 Around 1841 James Blacket (1808-1877) established himself as a bookseller in Newbury, Berkshire and by 1854 was described as a “printer, bookseller, stationer and stamp distributor.”
 In 1859 he set up The Newbury Advertiser, but the paper survived only 9 months.
 In 1866 his eldest son, Walter James Blacket (1842-1916), took over the business, and in 1867, in partnership with a journalist, Thomas Wheildon Turner, founded The Newbury Weekly News, which is still published to this day (2012), with wider printing interests, all under its holding company Blacket Turner and Co.
-Ltd. Walter’s two brothers both went into the printing and stationery business, and Blackett Press Stationers Ltd., set up by Edmund Ralph Blacket (1843-1933) in Bath, Somerset, was still in existence as recently as 2007.
+Ltd. Walter’s two brothers both went into the printing and stationery business, and Blackett Press Stationers Ltd., set up by Edmund Ralph Blacket (1843-1933) in Bath, Somerset, was still in existence in 2015.
+Walter’s youngest brother, Frederick Blackett, was married to Helen Jane Read, the 1st cousin 1xremoved of Sir Herbert Edward Read, the distinguished War Poet (see Wikipedia entry).

-And in 1999 Julian Fenwick Platt, a 3xgreat-grandson of Alice Blackett, founded Third Millennium Information Ltd., a fine art publishing house.
+Julian Fenwick Platt, a 3xgreat-grandson of Alice Blackett, founded in 1999 Third Millennium Information Ltd., a fine art publishing house.
 In 2004 they published under their Third Millennium Publishing Ltd. imprint “The Ship that Came Home” by A. W. Purdue, a history of the Blackett dynasties of north-east England.

 Several Blacketts have been published authors.
 In addition to those mentioned in The Famous Blacketts, the following are examples of some of the Blacketts who have seen their works published: